ClementNerma/Rave/docs/hybrid.md

   public func create () : _this => new _self();
 }

-class C inherits A {
+class C extends A {
   /**
    * Create a new value of C and return it
    * @returns A new instance of C